 Step 1: In the Vulnerability Scanning application page, click the Configure Vulnerability Scanning button.

-If the schedule type is selected as Crystal Eye (Entire Network) then the vulnerability scanning application would scan all the servers and user devices connected to the Crystal Eye appliance.
+If the Crystal Eye (Entire Network) type is selected, then the vulnerability scanning application would scan all the servers and user devices connected to the Crystal Eye appliance.

 Scan Custom Location is selected when there is a requirement to scan external servers and user devices.
 The CE administrator would have to provide the IP address of the external server or user devices while scheduling the scan.